Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Surface impedance And microwave conductivity

 Medium specifics enter the response throughout the transverse electron conductivity $\sigma(q,\omega)$ being (in general) a function of the wavevector $q$ and frequency $\omega$.
 Constant $\mu_0$ is the vacuum permeability.
 Moreover, the impedance can be divided into surface resistance $R(\omega)$ and surface reactance $X(\omega)$ \cite{Slater46, Ueki22}, both experimentally accessible quantities \cite{Bafia21}.

 For simplicity, we focus on the resulting form of Eq.~\eqref{eq:Impedance_def} in two limit cases.
 In the local, London limit $(q\rightarrow 0)$ $\sigma(q,\omega)\approx \sigma_{n,s}(\omega)$ in the normal or superconducting state, and Eq.~\eqref{eq:Impedance_def} can be calculated straightforwardly in the complex plane \cite{Nam67b, Herman21}.
 In the anomalous, Pippard limit $($assuming $q\rightarrow \infty$ and $\omega\tau\rightarrow 0$, where $\tau$ is the scattering time$)$, $\sigma(q,\omega)\propto \sigma_{n,s}(\omega)/q$ \cite{Nam67b} and the resulting integral can be also found analytically \cite{Callaway74}.
-In the subsec.~\ref{sec:Temp_Range}, we shortly discuss the relevance of both, local and anomalous normal state responses.
-However, a detailed analysis of the frequency shift utilizing Dynes superconductor theory will be provided in the more relevant, local limit.
+In Sec.~\ref{sec:Temp_Range}, we briefly discuss the relevance of both: local and anomalous normal state responses.
+However, a detailed analysis of the frequency shift utilizing DS theory will be provided in the more relevant, local limit.

 For our purposes, in both limit cases, it seems to be convenient to express the superconducting impedance $Z_s(\omega)$ throughout the ratio of superconducting $\sigma_s(\omega)$ and normal state $\sigma_n(\omega)$ conductivities in terms of amplitudes and phases as \cite{Gurevich17, Gurevich23, Nam67b, Mattis58, Parks97}